 Hello and thanks for visiting.
 I’m a former literary agent and in-house editor, now a developmental editor, writing mentor, copywriter, and the author of The Young Widow’s Book of Home Improvement and Girls at the Piano.
-I was born and raised in Sydney, Australia, but recently relocated to Brooklyn, New York, with my family.
+I was born and raised in Sydney, Australia, but now live in Brooklyn, New York, with my family.

 What do I do for writers?

-I mentor writers.
-I help fiction and memoir writers to attract a literary agent or book publisher, and I guide nonfiction writers with professional expertise to develop their book proposals and manuscripts to a commercially publishable standard.
+I mentor writers looking to write a book and get it published.
+I help fiction and memoir writers to attract a literary agent or traditional book publisher, and I guide nonfiction writers with professional expertise to develop their book proposals and manuscripts to a commercially publishable standard.

 Why do my clients get published?